-When an EF-5 tornado is heading towards you, where would you want to be?
-In an above ground safe room steel, or below ground shelter?
-That is a personal preference and it depends on who you ask.
+When an EF-5 tornado is heading towards you, you need to have plan of action.
+In an above ground safe room steel or an underground Storm Shelter?
+That is a personal preference, each person has their own preference.

-The weather people always used to say, when you’re facing an EF-5, “the only way to survive the thing is to be below ground” and that is not true with today’s technology.
+The weather people used to to say, when you’re facing an EF-5, “the best way to survive the tornado is to be below ground” and that is not true with today’s technology.

-People just grew up with people going underground, but technology has developed.
+People grew up going underground, but in years since then technology has developed.

 Videos of safe room steel and shelters getting tested at Texas Tech’s National Wind Institute shows that change.

 But what about the issue of being stuck inside after the storm?
 The underground shelter door slides open.
 But studies show that above ground safe room steel doors are safer, because they open inward or outward and you could crawl out over debris.
 It’s virtually impossible to get trapped inside a Safe Room.